 The purpose of this activity component is to ensure that all DEPC funded programs 1) establish, track, and meet annual outputs and outcomes; 2) report quarterly and yearly evaluation data; and 3) maintain focus on the Partnership’s Strategic Framework and Required County Level Indicators.
 This activity will also oversee the Smart Start strategic planning process and maintain all Smart Start program updates.
 This activity will monitor the progress of the Strategic Framework to ensure that strategies are implemented to achieve the partnership’s targets within the four building blocks of work.

-Each funded program receives consultation, training and technical assistance on an ongoing and as needed basis to help develop and implement an evaluation plan for tracking annual outputs and outcomes.
+Each funded program receives consultation, training, and technical assistance on an ongoing and as needed basis to help develop and implement an evaluation plan for tracking annual outputs and outcomes.
 This activity also coordinates the collection, review, compilation and submission of quarterly and annual program data, Required County Level Indicators data, and other community data, as needed.
 In addition, technical assistance and training is provided to funded programs to track their client and program data in the Partnership’s Family First and Work Life Systems database.
-This includes analyzing the data on clients within the Family First and Work Life Systems databases, including demographics, presenting needs, assessment data and services used.
+This includes analyzing client data within the Family First and Work Life Systems databases, including demographics, presenting needs, assessment data and services used.
 Training, technical assistance and/or presentations are provided to promote data-driven decision-making in DEPC programs and/or community-based planning processes.
-These supports will be provided by the Evaluation Specialist and the Program Development Manager.
+These supports will be provided by the Evaluation Specialist and the =Research and Development Director.

 Staff